carlotatrx/dataprep/readme.md

 ### Cádiz

 We have 29244-13=29231 days with values in Peter's data from IMPROVE.
 Now let's count how many we have from the raw.
 We have no duplicates in dataset, and we have 29231 non-NaNs.
 Yay! it's the same.
 It looks like `CSF-TP801-819.txt` is just a small subset of `CSF-TP786-879.txt`.
 No changes made, simply stored the files of temperature and pressure separately.

+### Milan

+We already had temperature from `PALAEO-RA_IMPROVE_Milan_17630101-18621231_ta`, which is the same as the third column of the raw file, and now I add pressure.

+### Padova

+Ja teníem pressure i temperature fins a 1809, ara s'ha d'allargar i per no tenir 2 series de la mateixa station les concatenejo i en faig una de sola, que la utilitzaré per reemplaçar la de la carpeta USB stick Peter.

+### Stockholm,  Uppsala

+Same as Padova, without need for concatenating files.

+### Bologna

+Folder `ECA_non-blended_custom-1`, where metadata can also be found.